totten/rundb/README.md

 DB=slave nix-shell https://github.com/totten/rundb/archive/master.tar.gz --command 'mysqldump foo'
 ```

-The `clean-start` gets you started with one command, but it has several limitations:
+This approach gets you started with one command, but it has several limitations:

-* The `nix-shell` command includes a long URL.
+* The `nix-shell` commands are long -- each one reproduces a full Github URL.
 * The `$PWD/master` and `$PWD/slave` folders are reset everytime you start.
 * The log output of both master+slave is combined into one screen.
 * The master and slave nodes start together and stop together.